CenturyLinkLabs/dockerfile-from-image/README.md

 ## dockerfile-from-image
 Reverse-engineers a Dockerfile from a Docker image.

-Using the metadata that Docker stores alongside each layer of an image, the *dockerfile-from-image* script is able to re-create ([approximately](#limitations)) the Dockerfile that was used to generate an image.
+Similar to how the `docker history` command works, the *dockerfile-from-image* script is able to re-create the Dockerfile ([approximately](#limitations)) that was used to generate an image using the metadata that Docker stores alongside each image layer.

 ### Usage